nwdorian/ShiftsLogger/README.md

 ### Dependency Injection

 - Autofac modules are used for registering layer components
-- Data Access, Repository and Service layer each contain a module where classes are registered to the Autofac IoC container trough their interfaces
+- Data Access, Repository and Service layer each contain a module where classes are registered to the Autofac IoC container through their interfaces
 - *ShiftsLogger.Root* project acts as a thin layer that composes modules.
 It serves as the composition root, handling the registration of all modules without exposing the implementation details to the WebApi project.

 ### Model types